darshandv/Inter-Process-Communication-Benchmarking/README.md

 - **IPC Mechanisms**: Implements pipes, shared memory, and sockets for IPC.
 - **Matrix Operations**: Generates random matrices and performs squaring operations.
-- **Benchmarking**: Compares the performance of different IPC methods.
+- **Benchmarking**: Compares the performance of different IPC methods in terms of processing rate (in MBps).
 - **LibTorch Integration**: Utilizes LibTorch for matrix operations to leverage hardware acceleration.

 ## Prerequisites